 - Make you accept collect calls or pay for telegrams.

 - Take or threaten to take your property unless this can be done legally, including wrongfully repossessing your vehicle.

 - Contact you by postcard.

-Payments on Multiple Debts.
-A debt collector must apply you payments on multiple debts in the order you direct.
-A debt collector is prohibited from applying any payments you send in to debts that you believe you do not owe.
+- They are prohibited from applying any payments you send in, to debts that you believe you do not owe.